jswlee/AS_rainfall/2_Create_ML_Data/README.md

 - **rainfall_prediction_data.h5**: HDF5 file containing the combined dataset with features and labels
 - **processed_climate_data.nc**: NetCDF file with processed climate variables
 - Visualization files for DEM patches and interpolated rainfall

+## Notes on Gaussian Process Interpolation
+- **Randomness and Reproducibility**: Gaussian Process interpolation (with optimizer restarts) is sensitive to the state of the global random number generator (RNG).
+Any code that uses randomness (including visualization functions that sample or shuffle) before or during interpolation can affect results.
+- **Visualization Bug**: Previously, calling the `visualize_gp_interpolation` function inside the interpolation routine altered the RNG state, causing non-reproducible and inconsistent rainfall interpolation results.
+This was fixed by commenting out the visualization call.
+- **Best Practices**:
+  - Set random seeds (`np.random.seed`, `random.seed`, etc.) at the start of the pipeline for reproducibility.
+  - Avoid calling visualization or any code that uses randomness before critical interpolation steps, or save/restore the RNG state if needed.
+  - If you need to visualize, do so after all data has been generated, or explicitly reset the seed/state before each interpolation.
+- **Fallback Logic**: If GP interpolation produces all-zero rainfall (a sign of failure or insufficient data), the pipeline automatically tries RBF and then IDW interpolation to ensure valid outputs.

 ## Dependencies
 - numpy, pandas